TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 19/Leviticus 19.36.md

 ---

-Just balances, just weights, a just ephah, and a just hin, shall ye have: I am Jehovah your God, who brought you out of the land of Egypt.
+You shall have just balances, just weights, a just ephah, and a just hin.
+I am Yahweh your God, who brought you out of the land of Egypt.